 Former members of the Innocents Society include former Senator and Governor Bob Kerrey, former United States Secretary of Agriculture Clayton Yeutter, former Governor Norbert Tiemann, University of Nebraska President James B. Milliken, Nebraska State Attorney General Jon Bruning, current NFL player Kyle Vanden Bosch, Namesake of the E.N.
 Thompson Forum Elwood N. Thompson, University of Nebraska-Kearney Chancellor Douglas A. Kristensen, and former Mayor of Lincoln Don Wesely.
 Honorary Innocents include former Senator Chuck Hagel, Chancellor Harvey Perlman, Athletic Director and Former Congressman Tom Osborne, President Emeritus Martin Massengale, the late Athletic Director Bob Devaney, former Governor Charles Thone, former Governor Kay Orr, and former Congressman Doug Bereuter.

-Throughout the past year, the Innocents Society has co-sponsored Masters Week, continued a new trophy exchange with the University of Iowa’s President’s Leadership Society during the Nebraska-Iowa football game, hosted the Blood Rivals Blood Drive, organized a service trip across the state of Nebraska, participated in homecoming activities, and co-hosted numerous events with Chancellor Perlman.
+Throughout the past year, the Innocents Society has co-sponsored Masters Week, continued the Corn Bowl trophy exchange with the University of Iowa’s President’s Leadership Society during the Nebraska-Iowa football game, hosted the Blood Rivals Blood Drive, organized a service trip across the state of Nebraska called I-Van, participated in homecoming activities, and co-hosted numerous events with Chancellor Perlman.
 Currently, the Innocents Society is planning the annual Ivy Day celebration and other philanthropic and social events.

-If you have any questions regarding the applications or the organization, please contact Walter Bircher (email@example.com) or Qianli Wang (firstname.lastname@example.org).
+If you have any questions regarding the applications or the organization, please contact Alex Wirth (firstname.lastname@example.org) or Justine McCarty (email@example.com).